Nick Frost: Personal life

 Frost is best friends with fellow actor Simon Pegg and the two have appeared alongside each other in six films.
 In a 2005 interview, Frost stated that he was brought up as a Catholic but is now an atheist.
 Frost is a patron of Humanists UK.
 He is a supporter of West Ham United and the England national football team, as well as being a rugby player, formerly playing for Barking RFC.

 Frost lived with his half-Swedish wife, production executive Mariangela, in St Margarets, London.
 They married in 2008.
 He previously lived in Finsbury Park, which was also one of the filming locations for Shaun of the Dead.
-On 22 June 2011, Mariangela gave birth to the couple's son.
 They separated in 2013, and later divorced.

-In October 2015, Frost released a memoir titled Truths, Half Truths & Little White Lies (Hodder & Stoughton); the book details his life up to the age of 30.